dhall-lang/dhall-lang/docs/references/Built-in-types.md

-# Built in types, functions, and operators
+# Built-in types, functions, and operators

 This section describes all of the types, functions, and operators built into the Dhall language.